xga0/xga0.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I'm Xiangyu (you can also call me Sean).
-I recently received my PhD in Data Science from New Jersey Institute of Technology, advised by [Professor Yi Chen](https://web.njit.edu/~ychen/).
-My doctoral research interest focuses on developing end-to-end machine learning pipelines for the healthcare industry.
-My doctoral dissertation is about using AI techniques to improve the effectiveness and efficiency of patient engagement.
-In the summer of 2022, I interned as a Data Scientist at [Amazon’s Supply Chain Optimization Technologies (SCOT)](https://www.amazon.science/tag/supply-chain-optimization-technologies).
-In the summer of 2021, I worked as an AI Research Associate at [the Center for Health Information & Decision Systems (CHIDS), University of Maryland](https://www.rhsmith.umd.edu/centers/chids).
+I'm Xiangyu, also known as Sean.
+I recently earned my PhD in Data Science from the New Jersey Institute of Technology, under the guidance of [Professor Yi Chen](https://people.njit.edu/profile/ychen).
+My doctoral research focused on developing end-to-end machine learning pipelines for the healthcare industry, with a dissertation centered on using AI techniques to improve the effectiveness and efficiency of patient engagement.

+In the summer of 2022, I interned as a Data Scientist at [Amazon's Supply Chain Optimization Technologies (SCOT)](https://www.amazon.science/tag/supply-chain-optimization-technologies).
+Previously, in the summer of 2021, I served as an AI Research Associate at [the Center for Health Information & Decision Systems (CHIDS) at the University of Maryland](https://www.rhsmith.umd.edu/news/chids-transforming-health-care-through-many-partners).

-I received my Master of Science in [STEM-designated Marketing Intelligence](https://www.fordham.edu/gabelli-school-of-business/academic-programs-and-admissions/graduate-programs/academic-programs/ms-programs/marketing-intelligence) from Fordham University Gabelli School of Business and my Bachelor of Science in [Business Administration](https://www.nyit.edu/degrees/international_business_bs) from New York Institute of Technology.
+I hold a Master of Science in [Marketing Intelligence (STEM-designated) from Fordham University's Gabelli School of Business](https://www.fordham.edu/gabelli-school-of-business/academic-programs-and-admissions/graduate-programs/academic-programs/ms-programs/marketing-intelligence) and a Bachelor of Science in [Business Administration from the New York Institute of Technology](https://www.nyit.edu/degrees/international_business_bs).

 I’m currently seeking a full-time DS/MLE/Applied Scientist position.